 If there was an ultimate list of unique villages on Earth, Monsanto has to make it to the top 10.
 It’s a place where gigantic rock balls enter people’s houses.
 Or probably, the other way around – people built their houses around the rocks.
 The scenery is jaw-dropping.

 Monsanto is tucked away in the Central region of Portugal, near the Spanish border.
-Here Winters are cold and Summers are hot.
-Food and wine are heavy, landscapes are rugged and lonely.
+Here Winters are cold and summers are hot.
+Food and wine are heavy, the landscapes are rugged and lonely.
 An authentic village experience to add to your Portugal Itinerary.

 I’ve chosen some of my best photos to inspire you to visit this village, which normally stays off the radar of most travelers.

 If you’d like to add more villages from this region or another to your itinerary, check my article about small towns and villages in Portugal.

 And you’ll most probably come by car to Monsanto, so driving in Portugal blog should help you a lot.